ello/wtf/artists.md

 redirect_from:
   - /about/
 ---
-Ello is The Creators Network, a socially-powered publishing and collaboration platform connecting and supporting a global community of creatives.
-Founded in 2013 by a group of art & design professionals, Ello re-imagines the future by providing a contemporary forum and creative playground for artists, brands, agencies, publishers and their fans.
+Ello — The Creators Network, is a publishing and collaboration platform connecting and supporting a global community of artists.
+Founded in 2013 by a group of art & design professionals, Ello re-imagines the future of creative work by providing a contemporary forum and virtual workplace for artists, brands, agencies, publishers, and their fans.

-Our goal is to advance the intersection of art, opportunity and new media to inspire what’s possible.
-We believe that by empowering and rewarding today’s creators with visibility, influence and opportunity we can create the tomorrow we wish to see.
+At Ello we’re committed to advancing the intersection of art, creative opportunity and new media to inspire what only the internet has made possible.
+We believe that by empowering and rewarding today’s creators with visibility, influence and professional opportunity that we can embolden a generation of talent and transform the way creative work gets done.

-Learn more about [Artist Invites](https://ello.co/artist-invites) to see how we harness the potential of community-driven creative collaboration.
+Learn more about [Artist Invites](https://ello.co/artist-invites) to see how we partner with brands, agencies and publishers to launch creative briefs and harness the power of real-time community collaboration.

 Ello is a mission-driven [Public Benefit Corporation](http://benefitcorp.net/) committed to putting artists first.